Hоw to Make a Mobile Conference or Event App: Features and Costs

 I have a harsh truth for you: it’s not enough just to put the mentioned above 9 features together to get a brilliant event planning app.
 Here are 4 tips to understand how to make an event app of top-notch quality.

 Advice # 1: Build the App around Your Event

 Or, in other words, treat each case individually.
-The main problem of different application builders was the lack of uniqueness.
+The main problem of different event apps builders was the lack of uniqueness.
 Yet, you don’t cook a soup and a pie using the same set of actions and groceries, do you?
 So why would you build an application for a two-day music fest and a book sale in the same way?
 Every event requires its own approach.

 Therefore, I urge to think carefully about your event at first.
 And only then move to the event app development stage.